runxiyu/forge/README.md

 ### Ticket tracking

-Ticket tracking works like todo.sr.ht, though we also intend to support IMAP/JMAP/etc to view their archives.
+Ticket tracking works like todo.sr.ht, though we also intend to support IMAP for viewing them and downloading them locally for later use.

-Simple tracking should work for now.
-Directed acrylic graph and other dependency mechanisms may be considered in the far future.
+Directed acrylic graphs or other dependency mechanisms may be considered in the far future.

-Should be possible to associated with MRs.
+It should be possible to associate tickets with MRs.

-### Mailing lists
+### Discussions

+Discussions are basically mailing lists that could also be used from a Web interface.
+IMAP archive should be provided.

-Mailing lists are not designed to handle patchsets.
+Discussions are not designed to handle patchsets.
 Patchsets should be send to the corresponding repo, where they are turned into Lindenii patchsets.

 Mailing list messages are expected to be plain text.
 A subset of markdown shall